malone5/PatientBase/README.md

 ## Tool versions used
 + Node >= 6
 + npm >= 5
++ create-react-app (to reduce time spent on configuration/overhead)

 ## Backend API Set-up
 Setting up the development server for the backend api